-As of 1st August 2019, we have four full-time members (including the Chairperson and the Deputy Chairperson) and six part-time members making the Tribunal's complement of members ten out of eleven under the previous Act.
+As at 1st August 2019 we have four full-time members (including the Chairperson and the Deputy Chairperson) and five part-time members making the Tribunal's complement of members nine out of eleven under the previous Act.
 The new Act has increased the number of members to 14 in anticipation of the increased workload.